eitansuez/spring-petclinic-istio/README.md

 Ingress is Istio's bread and butter.
 Envoy provides those capabilities.
 And so the dependency was removed and replaced with a standard Istio Ingress Gateway.

-The Isito installation from earlier includes the Ingress Gateway component.
+The Istio installation from earlier includes the Ingress Gateway component.
 You should be able to see the deployment in the `istio-system` namespace with:

 ```shell
 kubectl get deploy -n istio-system